Soccer positions explained: names, numbers and what they do

 The classical No.10 was a string-pulling midfielder, typically with technique dripping from every pore, playing in the hole behind his team’s central striker.
 They didn’t always have to be the fastest – who can run quicker than the ball can move anyway? – imagination and creativity were key.

-But just as full-backs have become wing-backs and defensive midfielders have evolved into ball-players, so too has the role of the attacking midfielder changed.
-Dortmund captain Reus may occupy a similar starting position to Zidane the player, or James, but he is just as likely to send himself flying forward to join the attack as he is the ball.
+Somewhere amongst the old and new school interpretations of the No.10, is Dortmund captain Reus, who may occupy a similar starting position to Zidane the player, Musiala and Wirtz, but he is just as likely to send himself flying forward to join the attack as he is the ball.

 The results speak for themselves.
-Reus still plays slick through-balls – his eight assists last season were no accident – but his 17 league goals, a best Bundesliga return for him in seven years, told the story of a No.10 who is just as happy to take as he is to make.
+Reus still plays slick through-balls – his 12 assists last season were no accident – but his nine league goals also told the story of a No.10 who is just as happy to take as he is to make.

 - The widest attacking player